srwareham/timeleft/README.rst

 Dependencies
 ------------

 Timeleft is tested on Python 2.7 and 3.5 but should work on all versions 2.6 and above.
 There are no dependencies outside of the standard library.
+Testing (optionally included) is handled with Pytest.

 Installation